ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 Where the non-negative integer constant *n* defines periodicity and  $$\delta$$ is the phase shift angle.

 #### The improper torsion potential
-The improper torsion potentials defined for a group of 4 bonded atoms where the central atom i is connected to the 3 peripheral atoms j,k, and l.
+Improper torsion potentials are defined for groups of 4 bonded atoms where the central atom i is connected to the 3 peripheral atoms j,k, and l.
 Such group can be seen as a pyramid and the improper torsion potential is related to the distance of the central atom from the base of the pyramid.
 This potential is used mainly to keep molecular structures planar.
 As there is only one energy minimum the improper torsion term can be given by a harmonic function:

 $V_{Improper}=k_\phi(\phi-\phi_0)^2$